romenrg/body-mass-index/README.md

 ## Source code usage

-You can also, clone the source repo in order to build a Docker image, run tests and/or contribute.
+You can also clone the repository in order to build a Docker image, run tests, execute the module locally and/or contribute to keep improving this module.

 ### Build